ipfabric/docs/docs/Getting_Started/Platform_First_Steps/Configuration_Wizard/06-cli_settings.md

 !!! note

-    Adding ssh key to proxy server allows you to avoid using passwords for authentication.
+    Adding a ssh key to the proxy server allows you to avoid using passwords for authentication.

 1. Download ssh key from Jumphost settings